-NY eye doctor Andreas Wolter, M.D. of Seeta Eye Centers in Poughkeepsie, Carmel and Fishkill asked, “What could a colonoscopy for colon cancer risk possibly have to do with your eyes?”
+NY eye doctor Andreas Wolter, M.D. of Seeta Eye Centers in Poughkeepsie, Carmel and Yorktown asked, “What could a colonoscopy for colon cancer risk possibly have to do with your eyes?”
 As it turns out-plenty!
 The retinal pigmented epithelium (RPE) is a layer of the retina which can sometimes be thicker than normal at birth-or “hypertrophic.”
 Congenital Retinal Pigment Epithelial Hypertrophy (CHRPE) is usually found before patients reach 30 years of age and although they may enlarge with time they usually do not lead to malignancies like colon cancer.

 “During regular eye exams when we find these areas of retinal pigmented epithelial hypertrophy typically they do not cause any vision problems or symptoms and are pretty unremarkable,” commented Dr. Wolter.